-Ft Lauderdale Diving
+Ft Lauderdale Diving and Spots

 Florida has numerous scuba diving hot spots throughout the state.
 Florida’s diverse ecosystems and tropical climate lend to a variety of scuba dicing activities that can be enjoyed year round.
 From the springs scattered throughout the state of Florida to its sunny beaches covering almost the entire state, there are plenty of places to scuba dive.